DiogoNeves/facelift/README.md

 Depending on how much fun I have with this, I will add support for selecting (automatically or manually) the right face in photos of multiple people.

+* Detecting baby faces and different alignments isn't perfect
+* Need to create a demo result image from public faces... suggestions?

 ## Run the Tool

 Keep in mind this is very experimental, I didn't spend much time thinking about distribution.